eamoses/server-side-architecture/README.md

     3. In your `mysql/connection.js` file add `const password = require('../config')` at the top.
 Use your `password` variable in the password connection portion of your `pool`

+    4. Change your `controllers/whatever.js` file to look more [like this file](https://github.com/eamoses/311/blob/master/311_wk5_both_api_hackathon/controllers/employees.js)

-    4. Open Postman and start CRUD'n your app!
+    5. Open Postman and start CRUD'n your app!

 **Don't forget to place your ER Diagram as an image into an `images` folder on the root level of your project repo**